Allendavee/alx-system_engineering-devops/0x00-shell_basic/README.md

+The first script 0-current_working_directory is meant to print out the absolute path of the current working directory.
-# Readme file in the directory of the project
+The second file is to list the files in the directory